 Bicycles and skateboards are welcome on campus.
-Please allow right away to pedestrians, wheelchairs, golf carts, and larger vehicles.
+Please allow the right-of-way to pedestrians, wheelchairs, golf carts, and larger vehicles.
 Please keep your bike locked when unattended.
 The college will not be responsible if your bike is stolen or damaged.